Unity-Technologies/uaal-example/README.md

 Step by step explanations on how to include the [iOS](docs/ios.md) / [Android](docs/android.md) library part into your native application when needed.

+# Unity to iOS and Android Bridge #

+Bride extensions aim to facilitate comunications between Unity and native iOS/Android environments